Crime in Germany: Russian mafia

 Russian-speaking crime groups, in particular, the Tambov gang are active in cities such as Düsseldorf.
 Money laundering, prostitution and extortion seem to be their activities of choice.
-Aside from the Russian groups, Georgian, Armenia and Chechen crime groups are active in Germany as well.
+Aside from the Russian groups, Georgian, Armenian and Chechen crime groups are active in Germany as well.
 Very often these gangs and the Russian groups are named together in one breath even when they have little to do with each other.

 Another major form of Russian-speaking organized crime in Germany consists of so-called criminal Aussiedler families.
 Aussiedlers are ethnic Germans (also called Volga Germans, Russia Germans) that were born in the former Soviet Union.
 While a lot of Aussiedlers adapted well and quickly mastered the German language, a lot of families held onto the traditional lifestyle they lived in Russia and surrounding states.
 This led to the formation of individual as well as clan-based groups of Aussiedlers involved in organized criminal activities such as drug trafficking, extortion, prostitution, as well as extreme violence.
 Due to a large number of Aussiedlers they are seen as the major form of Russian organized crime in Germany.